 UZ-CTRC Senior Management Team

-Pangisile is the Administrative Director at UZ-CTRC since 2007, with more than 38 years of business and financial management experience, of which 14 are in the fiscal administration of highly complex clinical trials managing funds from U.S. funders (National Institutes of Health (NIH), FHI, Bill and Melinda Gates Foundation, USAID and PEPFAR.)
+Margaret is the Research Administrative Director at UZ-CTRC since 2022, with more than 20 years of grants and financial management experience in the fiscal administration of highly complex clinical trials, managing funds from U.S. funders (National Institutes of Health (NIH), FHI, Bill and Melinda Gates Foundation, USAID and PEPFAR.)

 She is a member of Senior Management Team (SMT) to oversee both current and planned research finance matters, including strategic plans and daily operational activities such as cash flow levels and expenditure against approved budgets, efficient utilization of resources and infrastructure, and measures for cost containment and economies of scale.

-She has direct oversight of the centralized admin departments (the Clinical Trials Unit (CTU) Administrative Core) with robust mechanisms for monitoring and adjusting resource utilization to address unmet critical needs, increase efficiencies, and contain costs.
+She has direct oversight of the centralized admin departments and has implemented robust mechanisms for monitoring and adjusting resource utilization to address unmet critical needs, increase efficiencies, and contain costs.

-Pangisile ensures there is increased efficiency on all administrative and financial functions that directly support operations at each of the 7 CRSs, Central and Site Laboratories, Central and Site Pharmacies, and Community Engagement Department, across the lifecycle of protocol execution.
+Margaret ensures there is increased efficiency on all administrative and financial functions that directly support operations at each of the CTUs 7 CRSs, Central and Site Laboratories, Central and Site Pharmacies, and Community Engagement Department, across the lifecycle of protocol execution.

-Reporting to the Administrative Director and a member of the Senior Management Team, he oversees all fiscal matters, maintains an efficient, centralized administrative and financial system to support the timely, innovative, and uninterrupted execution of highly complex clinical trials, including continuous performance evaluation and quality improvement to drive compliance.
+Reporting to the Research Administrative Director and a member of the Senior Management Team, she oversees all fiscal matters, maintains an efficient, centralized administrative and financial system to support the timely, innovative, and uninterrupted execution of highly complex clinical trials, including continuous performance evaluation and quality improvement to drive compliance.

-Daily operational activities include cash flow management and expenditure monitoring against approved budgets, efficient utilization of resources and infrastructure, and measures for cost containment and economies of scale, regular consultation by the Leadership and Operations Centers (LOCs) to provide feedback on costing assumptions for international sites’ protocol budgets.
+Daily operational activities include cash flow management and expenditure monitoring against approved budgets, efficient utilization of resources and infrastructure, and measures for cost containment and economies of scale.

 UCSF works cooperatively with UZ-CTRC to build capacity in the following areas: 1) financial and grant administration, including A133 compliance; 2) research compliance, including regulatory and human subjects compliance; 3) clinical trial management; 4) performance evaluation; 5) laboratory administrative support; and 6) information systems support.